-What is Market Analysis?
+What Is Market Analysis?

 Why Do Businesses Need to Conduct Market Analysis?

-Carrying out market research enables companies to stay informed on the latest market trends, their audience’s buying habits, evolving technologies, and competitor activity.
-To be more specific, it allows businesses to uncover:
+Carrying out market research enables companies to stay informed on the latest market trends, their audience’s buying patterns, the introduction of new technologies, and the shifts in competitor activity.

-- What products and services are already popular within your target market;
+- What products and services are already popular within your target market

-- Which competitors are employing the most efficient marketing mixes to offer these products and services;
+- Which competitors are employing the most efficient marketing mixes to offer these products and services

-- What other factors outside of competition and demand can impact your business’s success or failure.
+- What other factors outside of competition and demand can impact your business’s success or failure

 Market Analysis Techniques for Building a Solid Marketing Strategy